How to Use Digital Signage

 - Software that can be extended using application programming interfaces (APIs) and software development kits (SDKs).
 Processes can be automated, and content can be triggered remotely even using a smartphone app.

-We’ve come a long way since the simple traveller information displays in train stations, and airports.
+We’ve come a long way since the simple traveler information displays in train stations, and airports.
 Today’s digital signage is truly rewarding for those who think outside the box.
 Take for example, automation…

-Modern CMS software like Navori QL can be extended far beyond their current form.
+Modern digital signage software like Navori QL can be extended far beyond their current form.
 You can automate any task using the QL Server SDK, and entirely bypass the software’s user interface.

 The QL Server SDK lets our software communicate with external applications and proprietary software to upload new media, and perform any user action based on machine interaction (change the content in playlists, remove content in the library, add or remove meta-tags, etc.).